mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "It would risk a war at a time when we can't afford that."

-I pounded on the walls and paced back into my cell.
-Frustrated would be an understatement.
+I pounded on the walls and I retreated back into my cell, my arms throbbing from the pain I'd just caused them.
+Through the ringing in my ears, I heard the heavy beating of my hearts counting each moment as it passed in the depths of this wretched city.

 "This senate...
 These are the people who protect our civilization from destroying each other?
 A bunch of angry men and women making bets with their people?"